 Successful Lawyer To Federal Prison – Overcoming Crises Through Ethical Vigilance & Accountability with Rashmi Airan

 Ordeals in life are inevitable.
 Everyone is bound to go through various struggles, be it a stressful work environment, financial bankruptcy, health-related crises, and many more.
 Fortunately, you can bounce back with your head high.
+You can maintain vigilance.

 In this episode, we talk to Rashmi Airan, a renowned motivational speaker.
 We will discuss the struggles and ordeals she went through over the past years and how she climbed back up and got to where she is today.